Do I need to be a pack leader?

 This theory became so popular that despite the obvious (and very important) fact that dogs and wolves are separated by thousands of years of evolution and that dogs and humans are completely different species, the concept was attributed to explain not only the social interactions between dogs, but also between people and dogs and how dogs should be trained.

-When I casually use the word 'pack' I simply mean 'my human family and my dogs that live together' - I am not under any illusion that my dog may see me as another 'dog' or an 'alpha' and after 135,000 years of domestication and breeding my pet dog is nothing like a wild wolf.
-Just as I call my dogs 'my babies' I am aware I am not their genetic mother.
+When I casually use the word 'pack' I simply mean 'my human family and my dogs that live together' - I am not under any illusion that my domestic pet dog may see me as another 'dog' and certainly not as an 'alpha' and after dogs have been living with humans for about 15.000-30.000 they are a distant example of what their ancestors were.
+Just as I call my dogs 'my babies' I am aware I am not their birth mother.

 Being a good 'leader' or 'role model' however is what I aim to be as much as possible so that my dogs can relax knowing I will take care of everything and they can trust me.
+I certainly do not try to 'dominate' them through unnecessary aggressive outbursts, aversive techniques, the use of uncomfortable or painful equipment or threats.
+I 'lead' with knowledge, compassion and fairness.
 Very few people are good leaders all of the time.
 It can be hard to keep calm when things don't go to plan.
 To be a good teacher.
 To not dwell on the past.
-To be of a balanced disposition.
-Dogs don't 'care' if you are in a bad mood - yes they may well sense you're unhappy but to them its no excuse to be overly 'snappy' or 'mean'.
-Everyone has their bad days - as do dogs and if you or your dog are having an occasional 'off' day it may be a good idea to take time out from training.
+To be understanding of differences in dog and human behaviour.

 Click the button above for my article on Dominance in dogs and the Pack Theory Myth